This article tells you everything you need to know about creating and customizing layouts, including:

 The Post to financials toggle lets you choose whether or not the transactions that use the layout should be posted to your finance system.

 If you import your iCompleat data using our APIs, you can choose whether iCompleat will post layout data using the Post to Webhook toggle.

 For invoice layouts, you'll see a drop-down asking Would you like to map this layout to a particular journal type in your finance system? which lets you determine the transaction type that documents will be posted to your finance system as.

 If you're using iCompleatBuy and creating an order layout, you'll also see the Link layout to specific supplier drop-down. which lets you assign the layout to one of your iCompleatBuy suppliers.

 The Field configuration tab lets you choose which fields will appear on a layout.
-You can configure different behaviour for each field depending on the field type - for example, whether a field will appear at header or line level, or whether a field is optional or mandatory.
+You can configure different behavior for each field depending on the field type; for example, whether a field will appear at header or line level, or whether a field is optional or required.

-The fields available to configure in this tab may vary depending on the type of transaction the layout is for, and whether you're connected to a finance system.
+The fields available to configure in this tab may vary depending on the type of transaction the layout is for, what custom fields you have configured in the Manage Custom Fields area of iCompleat, and whether you're connected to a finance system.